 API use is driving the digital economy as organizations increasingly adopt new technologies to improve business processes, culture, and customer experience.
-Justin McCarthy, CTO and co-founder of strongDM, recently sat down with securityboulevard.com and a panel of technology experts to discuss the unique challenges of API security, including the role of testing and automation and the value of making smart trade-offs to safeguard your applications as well as your peace of mind.
+Justin McCarthy, CTO and co-founder of StrongDM, recently sat down with securityboulevard.com and a panel of technology experts to discuss the unique challenges of API security, including the role of testing and automation and the value of making smart trade-offs to improve your API security as well as your peace of mind.

 The full panel included: